zyedidia/micro/README.md

 To see more screenshots of micro, showcasing all of the default colorschemes, see [here](http://zbyedidia.webfactional.com/micro/screenshots.html).

+You can also check out the website for Micro at https://micro-editor.github.io.

 # Features

 * Easy to use and to install